 Russian legal entities have to file individual corporate income tax declarations to the tax authorities.
-The standard income tax rate for companies (including banks) was 20% in 2019 and 2018.
-In 2019 and 2018, the income tax rate applicable to interest (coupon) income on state bonds was 15%.
+The standard income tax rate for companies (including banks) was 20% in 2020 and 2019.
+Corporate income tax rate applicable to interest (coupon) income on state and mortgage-backed bonds in 2020 and 2019 was 15% while corporate income tax rate applicable to interest (coupon) income on municipal bonds in 2020 and 2019 was 9%.
+Dividends are taxed at the standard corporate income tax rate of 9%, which could be reduced to 0% subject to certain criteria.

 The effective income tax rate differs from the statutory income tax rates.
-A reconciliation of the income tax expense based on the statutory rate with actual is as follows.
+A reconciliation of the income tax expense based on statutory rates with actual is as follows: